JamesSaxon/jamessaxon.github.io/_posts/2022-02-23-access-map.md

   indicators of Internet access, in the twenty largest American cities.
 In the time since,
-  a number of additional maps have come out with national coverage.
+  a number of additional maps have come out, supplementing the FCCs' maps.
 Although many are nice,
-  I felt that I could make a modestly cleaner one:
+  I felt that I could make a modestly cleaner one.

-* [FCC 477][fcc-map]: is limited to the 477 data itself (of course!)
+* [FCC 477][fcc-map]: is limited to the 477 data itself (of course!), and is not so easy to navigate.
+The FCC also has an [LTE map][lte-map] that is pretty nice.
 * [Illinois Broadband][il-map]: is limited to Illinois!
 * [NTIA Broadband Map][ntia-map]: has a limited number of variables.
 Cartographically, it is very hard to read, since all layers can be overlaid, and all are the same color.